 Even his Duke’s Blues album (my favorite), which is far more rockin’ Chicago style than his jazzy swing style, shows a sophisticated arrangement sensitivity that turned this guitarist on to much more than hot solos in the Stevie Ray Vaughan style.
 He opened my eyes and ears to a much deeper and richer style of blues.

 In short, I think Duke helped take the blues to a new level for many of the new generation of blues guitarists.
-Many of my blues-loving musician friends, who were brought up on Eric Clapton and Jimmy Page, and of course Stevie Ray Vaughan, where now talking about T-Bone Walker, Ronnie Earl and Duke Robillard.
-Blues was moving from really a form offshoot of rock music to a jazzier, more sophisticated style.
+Many of my blues-loving musician friends, who were brought up on Eric Clapton and Jimmy Page, and of course Stevie Ray Vaughan, were now talking about T-Bone Walker, Ronnie Earl and Duke Robillard.
+Blues was moving from really an offshoot of rock music to a jazzier, more sophisticated style.

 And the guitar sounds were changing too.
 They moved from the distorted, fat tone of a Clapton or Page, to a cleaner, jazzier sound of Ronnie Earl or T-Bone Walker.
 Duke sometimes used big, hollow-bodied guitars with a different sound from Stratocaster’s and Les Paul’s.
 Now these cleaner tones meant less sustain and distortion, so the style of playing had to change too.
 Cleaner tones required more touch and better technique.
 You can’t hide behind distortion when you are playing with a clean sound.